anainesvs/BERNAL_RUBIO_etal_G3_2018/README.md

 ```

-Clinical covariates, as well as omic datasets should be edited by removing outliers (for instance, observations outside of mean +- 3SD) and ordering samples id equally across datasets.
-Also, incidence matrix should be conformable in dimensions for subsequent analysis.

 ##### (3) Pre-adjust gene expression matrix by batch

-THIS WILL PROBABLY BE DONE BEFORE, THEN RM THE SECTION
-ALSO, MENTION BATCH EF CORRECTION IN (2) DATA

-For demostration, in this section we show how to pre-correct the incidence matrix corresponding to gene expression by batch effects using mixed models.
-The input used is the matrix "X.ge" centered, and the batch code for each sample.
-Using a linear mixed model, the pre-correction regresses each column of the Xge matrix into the corresponding batch effect, assuming them as random effects.
+In this section we show how to pre-correct the incidence matrix corresponding to gene expression by batch effects using mixed models.
+The input used is the matrix "X.ge" centered and scaled, and the batch code for each sample.
+Using a linear mixed model, the pre-correction regresses each column of the X.ge matrix into the corresponding batch effect, assuming them as random effects.

 ```R
 p <- ncol(X.ge)